arcus/education_modules/intro_to_nhst/intro_to_nhst.md

 ### Confidence and power

-The probability of a Type 1 error (getting a significant result when the null hypothesis is in fact true) is called **confidence**, and it's actually the alpha critierion we set.
+The probability of a Type 1 error (getting a significant result when the null hypothesis is in fact true) is called **confidence**, and it's actually the alpha criterion we set.

 As a reminder, a $p$-value is the probability of the effect observed in the data (or larger effect) if the null hypothesis were indeed true.
 And Type 1 error is when the null is true but you reject the null hypothesis, which we do whenever $p$ is less than alpha (typically .05).